-Over the years I’ve found that while there are some great cardiologists who are on the cutting-edge of the latest research, there are far more cardiologists who are practicing old medicine, quite literally.
-In fact, here are 5 important things your cardiologist won’t tell you for at least five years.
+Over the years, I’ve found that while there are some great cardiologists who are on the cutting-edge of the latest research, there are far more cardiologists who are practicing old medicine, quite literally.
+In fact, here are 5 important heart-health facts that your cardiologist won’t tell you for at least five years.
 The reason?
-He or she just doesn’t know about these breakthroughs yet.
+He or she just doesn’t know about these heart-health facts yet.

-Now it’s your turn: Do you have any cardiology questions you’d like to have answered?
+Now it’s your turn: Do you have any questions about heart-health facts you’d like to have answered?